YunusAbdi/SwinV2-Unet/README.md

 - Patch height and width are always equal
 - All input shapes automatically evaluated (not passed through a constructor like in PyTorch)
 - Downsampling have been moved out from basic layer to simplify feature extraction in downstream tasks.
+- SwinV1 accepts all image sizes but other parameters might break when using imagenet weights!
+- SwinV2 is compatable with all image sizes and parameters (window_size, num_heads, etc.)

 Performance improvements: